-If the license holder still fails to make payment, the department requests the county treasurer to issue a distress warrant to the county sheriff.
+If the license holder still fails to make payment, the Department requests the county treasurer issues a distress warrant to the county sheriff.
 The distress warrant directs the sheriff to proceed to collect the delinquent fees and/or taxes by seizing and selling the license holder's property.